voxel51/fiftyone/docs/source/teams/teams_app.rst

 .. note::

-   You can return to the homepage from any page of the Teams App by clicking on the Voxel51 logo in the upper left corner.
+   You can return to the homepage from any page of the Enterprise App by clicking on the Voxel51 logo in the upper left corner.

 .. image:: /images/teams/homepage.png